What’s the single most expensive part of your ecommerce marketing? The answer is simple – getting your product in front of people.

-Whether it’s through SEO, inbound marketing, paid ads or something else, you’re going to end up spending the largest share of your marketing budget on getting traffic to your Shopify store.
+Whether through SEO, inbound marketing, paid ads, or something else, you will spend the largest share of your marketing budget on getting traffic to your Shopify store.

 But all this spend is worth nothing if this traffic doesn’t turn into sales.

-One of the most effective ways to ensure more of your traffic converts into revenue is retargeting – sending follow up messages or ads to people who have visited your store, added an item to a cart, or even made a purchase.
+One of the most effective ways to ensure more traffic converts into revenue is retargeting – sending follow-up messages or ads to people who have visited your store, added an item to a cart, or even made a purchase.

 And retargeting costs a fraction of what marketers spend on acquiring traffic and leads in the first place.

-It’s surprising, then, that so many Shopify stores still only operate very basic retargeting strategies (in other words, generic email campaigns that are not omnichannel) or even none at all.
+It’s surprising that so many Shopify stores still only operate fundamental retargeting strategies (in other words, generic email campaigns that are not omnichannel) or even none.

-This is like investing in an expensive car, then not paying for any gas.
+This is like investing in an expensive car and not paying for gas.

-This blog is all about the gas that will drive your sales and accelerate your growth – omnichannel retargeting.
-We’ll start with a quick discussion of why an omnichannel approach is so important, then we’ll go through step-by-step how to get your retargeting set up and your omnichannel strategy optimized.
+This blog is about the gas that will drive your sales and accelerate your growth – omnichannel retargeting.
+We’ll start with a quick discussion of why an omnichannel approach is so important; then we’ll go through step-by-step how to get your retargeting set up and your omnichannel strategy optimized.

 Why is retargeting important?